learn-co-curriculum/intro-to-data-types.js/README.md

 //=> "[object Object][object Object]" <-- That's a string!
 ```

-Why JavaScript returns a string when we ask it to add two empty objects is anyone's guess.
-The language is trying to bend over backwards for its human masters, always returning actionable data instead of throwing errors.
-However, in its rush to please, JavaScript has created a veritable minefield of type errors that both novice and expert programmers have to keep an eye on.
+Why JavaScript returns a string when we ask it to add two empty objects is anyone's guess, but its heart is definitely in the right place.
+The language always tries to bend over backwards for its human masters, returning actionable data instead of throwing errors.
+However, JavaScript's eagerness occasionally results in data type issues that both novice and expert programmers have to keep an eye on.

 Try to follow along with what's happening here:
 ```js